iparker2800/The-BOIS/README.md

 Intended Audience:

-CineSearch is aimed towards all people who enjoy watching films.
-CineSearch is designed to allow these users to quickly find entertainment curated to their likings.
-With CineSearch's ability to create an affordable streaming-payment bundle, CineSearch would also be directed towards those who are wanting to save some extra cash on their membership costs.
+CineSearch is aimed towards movie buffs who are in need of finding films worth watching.
+CineSearch is designed to allow these users to quickly find movies curated to their likings.
+In the future, we hope to enable CineSearch to create affordable streaming-payment bundles composed of the top streaming services that would allow for the user to watch all of their desired movies at the cheapest rate.

 Primary Features: